cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

 When a master generates a change, it calls **sync_log**.
 This writes the change to all the log files (one per channel).
 The log files are rotated every few seconds.
 The $PID on the log file set is that of the particular sync_client who processed the change.

 Replication is idempotent: you can safely run the same log multiple times.

+See the :ref:`Replication installation and admin guide <replication>` for more information.

 Channels
 --------